TomHamer/Luxr/Service/README.md

-# Luxr niche brand research
+# Luxr - Niche brand research.

 Luxr is a brand research tool that tracks the popularity of brands and words in songs to perform sentiment analysis.